geoffviola/undefined_behavior_study/README.md

 Passing means the process halted with a non zero error code.
 Tests were on intel x86\_64.
 MSVC was tested on Windows 10 and the rest was tested on Ubuntu 18.04.
 Debug mode and RelWithDebInfo is in reference to CMake's build types.

 There is only one case of each type.
 It's expected that slightly different implementations of the same types of undefined behavior may yield different results.
 Multiple runs were not performed consistently for statistical purposes.

+I tried OCLint version 0.13.1, but it didn't provide any additional insights besides compiler warnings in regards to undefined behavior.
+It did warn about short variable names.

 ## Analysis
 When in debug mode, MSVC halted on the most undefined behavior.
 Clang and GCC both benefited with the additional "-Wall" flag to catch undefined behavior as warnings.
 No extra flags made MSVC catch more undefined behavior.